The Security Framework in PDF Java Toolkit consists of two parts, Basic Support and Internal Support.

 Communication between the Internal and the Basic Support

 The ISO 32000 Reference specifies that security/encryption-related parameters are located in the / Encrypt dictionary (see Section 7.6, “Encryption,” page 55).
+This document is found on the web store of the International Standards Organization.
 The division of the security/encryption-related work between the basic and internal support requires exchange of these parameters between them.
 In many cases the basic support does not have access to the PDF data structures internal to PDF Java Toolkit.
 Therefore, some transformation of this information is necessary when it is exchanged between the internal and external code.

 The Java Map interface (HashMap object) is used to communicate the security and encryption-related information between the PDF Java Toolkit and external handlers.
 To achieve this goal, the values of the CosDictionary entries and CosArray entries are transformed according to the following table.